jaraco/skeleton/index.md

 ## existing projects

-If you have an existing project, you can still incorporate the skeleton by merging it into the codebase.
+If starting from an existing project, incorporate the skeleton by merging it into the codebase.

 ```
 $ git merge skeleton --allow-unrelated-histories
 ```

-The `--allow-unrelated-histories` is necessary because the history from the skeleton was previously unrelated to the existing codebase.
-Resolve any merge conflicts and commit to the master, and now the project is based on the shared skeleton.
+The `--allow-unrelated-histories` is necessary on the first merge because the history from the skeleton was previously unrelated to the existing codebase.
+Resolve any merge conflicts and commit to the master, and thereafter the project is based on the shared skeleton.

 ## Updating